- RSA is an asymmetric cryptography system that uses public and private keys to encrypt and decrypt information.

 Before the advent of RSA, cryptography relied primarily on symmetric systems that required both parties to share the same key.
 The secure exchange of these private keys was one of the most vulnerable points of these systems.

-RSA changed this dynamic by introducing a public key and private key system.
-Although the British mathematician Clifford cocks He had previously devised a similar system in 1973 while working for the UK Government, his discovery remaining classified until 1997.
-MIT researchers developed RSA independently and patented it in 1983.
+RSA changed this dynamic by introducing a public-private key system.
+Although British mathematician Clifford Cocks had devised a similar system earlier in 1973 while working for the UK government, his discovery remained classified until 1997.
+MIT researchers independently developed RSA and patented it in 1983.

 How does RSA work?

-To understand how RSA works, it is crucial to understand how it is generate the keys and how it is used mathematically for code y decipher messages.
+To understand how RSA works, it is crucial to understand how keys are generated and how they are mathematically used to encrypt and decrypt messages.

 Key generation